husker-dev/grapl/README.md

 # Usage

-Grapl can oparate openGL contexts separatly from window
+Grapl can oparate OpenGL contexts separatly from window

 ## Contexts